G – Definition of Ailments

 – Gastralgia – Stomachache.
 Pain in the stomach.

-– Gastritis – Inflammation of the mucous membranes lining the inside of the stomach.
+– Gastritis – of the mucous membranes lining the inside of the stomach.
 Inflammation of the stomach lining.

 – Gastroptosis – Condition in which stomach occupies an abnormally low position in the abdomen.